BartRuSec/ygai/README.md

     apiKey: "your-openrouter-key"
     configuration:
       baseURL: https://openrouter.ai/api/v1
+      # Optional configuration for http agent (just as a example - typically not needed)
+      httpAgent:
+       timeout: 3000

   # Example of local model configuration (development only)
   # WARNING: agent:unsecure disables certificate checking - use only for development with local models